-In cases where the MCO is already providing services to the CLNM member, the following documents/information may be transferred from the MCO to the CLNM via the DMZ file or secure e-mail, or any other secure method the two parties have agreed upon.
-If the information is unavailable, the MCO is to note the reason such as, "CNA not completed" or "no signed release of information".
+In cases where the MCO is already providing services to the CLNM member, the following documents/information may be transferred from the MCO to the CLNM via the DMZ file, secure e-mail, or any other secure method the two parties have agreed upon.
+The DMZ contains folders for each MCO within each of the CLNM providers' folders.
+If documentation is unavailable, the MCO is to note the reason such as, "CNA not completed" or "no signed release of information".
 Documents to be transferred to providers: